Mu'tazilism: Atomism

+Legacy

-Today, Mu‘tazilism persists mainly in the Maghreb among those who call themselves the Wasiliyah.
-Referring to Wasil ibn Ata the reputed founder of Mu‘tazila, the movement uses the mantle of the Mu‘tazila primarily as an identity marker.
+Today, Mu'tazilism persists mainly in the Maghreb among those who call their aqidah the Wasili.
+Referring to Wasil ibn Ata, the reputed founder of Mu'tazila, the movement primarily uses the mantle of the Mu'tazila as an identity marker.
+Mu'tazilism has also influenced the Quranist movement and the Neo-Mu'tazila literary approach to the interpretation of the Qur'an.

+The "Ankara School" was characterised by historical criticism and a revivification of Mu'tazilite rationality.
+The origin of its approach is traced to the 1980s, when Edip Yüksel, invoking critical hadith studies to question the reliability of the sunnah's transmission, proposed a Quran-only formula.

 The Arab Islamic philosopher Ismail al-Faruqi, widely recognised by his peers as an authority on Islam and comparative religion, was deeply influenced by the Mu'tazila.